Tobyking13/Tobyking13/README.md

 `JavaScript Developer:` <a>https://www.tobyking.dev</a>

-I am a skilled front-end web developer with expertise in JavaScript, HTML, CSS, CSS libraries, and jQuery.
+I am a skilled front-end web developer with expertise in JavaScript, reactjs & nextjs as well as HTML, CSS & CSS libraries.
 I bring dynamic and visually stunning web experiences to life, with a focus on user-friendliness and creative design.
 My experience with Git and Github enables efficient and effective project collaboration.
 I continuously seek new technologies and techniques to bring my projects to the next level and deliver exceptional results.

 #